M0LTE/pi-transceiver/software/system/README.md

 1. Wait until you see a login prompt
 1. Connect to the Pi using your favourite SSH client.
 PuTTY is fine on Windows.
 Log in using the username and password you set earlier.
 The default username is "pi"
 1. Issue the command `sudo apt update; sudo apt full-upgrade -y` and wait until completion

+G4CDF>  SSH will not work with host name only IP address

 ### Install GNU Radio and LimeSDR components